dunkelbraun/turbo_test_events/README.md

 # TurboTestEvents

-TurboTestEvents is a Ruby minimal event framework based on Observable.
+TurboTestEvents is a minimal event framework for Ruby based on Observable.

 ## Installation